 Boullt earned global recognition for his visionary album Composition — a groundbreaking masterclass in fusion artistry.
 Boullt brought together some of the most legendary & influential jazz-rock musicians to create a deeply original, technically brilliant, and emotionally resonant work.
-The project drew worldwide critical praise, amassed over a million downloads, and cemented his place among the modern elite of fusion guitarists.
+The project drew worldwide critical praise, amassed one million downloads and cemented his place among the modern elite of fusion guitarists.

 Composed, arranged, produced and performed by Lindsey Boullt.